 Your college experience is about much more than just classrooms and information.
 The life you live outside of the classroom can be just as important when it comes to your ability to learn and grow.
 That’s why we’re very proud that we’re known for these two student traits: diversity and happiness (we’ve ranked No. 1 in both areas).
 When you add the city of Chicago into the mix, with its many opportunities for fun and service, you have a student life setup that can’t be beat.

 Going to school at DePaul means living in Chicago, one of the most beautiful and vibrant cities in the U.S. As the country's third-largest city, Chicago has every opportunity for learning and fun imaginable, from renowned museums, theater and music to professional sports.
 It’s definitely big, but Chicago is also known for its Midwestern friendliness, a strong sense of neighborhood, and its ethnic communities, food and culture.
 And summers in Chicago are simply the best, whether you’re at a festival or relaxing at a beach.

 Life on Campus

-For each tempting activity in the city there’s another equally exciting possibility on campus.
+For each activity in the city there’s another equally exciting possibility on campus.
 With more than 300 on-campus clubs and organizations, you're bound to find something that fits your interests.
-You might want to host a show on Radio DePaul
+Host a show on Radio DePaul

 floor hockey team, or attend a lecture by a famous guest speaker.
-Or maybe you’ll get involved collecting clothing for the homeless, or become a loyal fan of the Blue Demons
+Or maybe you’ll get involved collecting clothing for the homeless, or cheer on the Blue Demons

 at our Big East Conference games.